Splendid partulina

 The splendid partulina, scientific name Partulina splendida, is a species of tropical air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Achatinellidae.
-This species is endemic to the United States.

 Habitat

 Partulina splendida is endemic to West Maui, and commonly found in three general areas: Panaewa, Kaulalewelewe, and Hanaula.
 It inhabits diverse habitats within these areas, including forest and shrublands.

 Description

+The shell measures 25.4 mm in length and 14.0 mm in diameter.

-Partulina splendida shells has a smooth texture with a whorl shape, featuring swirling colors of brown and white.
+Partulina splendida shells have a smooth texture with a whorl shape, featuring swirling colors of brown and white.

+(Original description) The shell is sinistral and solid, characterized by an ovate-acuminate form and a surface that is finely decorated with decussated striae.
+The suture is moderately impressed and distinctly margined, separating six whorls.
+The body whorl is somewhat inflated.
+The aperture is ovate in shape, featuring an expanded lip and a short, broad, and twisted columella.

+The two upper whorls are tessellated with a combination of chestnut and white.
+The lower whorl is particularly striking, as it displays numerous chestnut-colored transverse lines and fillets traced across a polished white ground.
+These markings are notable for their precision; they are correctly lined on their superior edges, while their inferior edges are irregularly serrated.

 Conservation status

 As of July 7, 1990, the species' conservation status remained as G1 indicating rarity.
-The state conservation status, designated as S1, which states that the species is rare and is vulnerable to extinction due to its low population.This collective assessment underscores the species' global endangered status."
+The state conservation status, designated as S1, which states that the species is rare and is vulnerable to extinction due to its low population.